 So which headset, when using Microsoft Teams, comes out on top for dealing with all the distracting noise?

-So what makes this our top pick for this category?
+So what makes the Blackwire 8225 our top pick for this category?
 Truthfully, a lot of things.
-Take for example, the great microphone that not only allows you to sound great when on your Teams calls, but one that helps to tame all those sounds going on around you.
+Take for example, the great microphone that not only allows you to sound great when on your Teams calls, but this is a headset that does a solid job at removing distracting background noise too.

-Sound quality matters, and it can help to shape a first impression when on a call.
-The Blackwire 8225 will have you coming across loud and clear without static, distortion, echo or anything like that.
-It’s a professional grade, high quality headset.
+Sound quality matters, and it can help to shape a first impression.
+The Blackwire 8225 will have you coming across loud and clear without static, distortion, or echo.
+It’s a professional grade headset that delivers impressive sound.

 Construction and appearance

 In terms of the overall look and feel of this headset, it’s constructed with a combination of metal and plastic which helps to give it a great look.
 And, after all, if it’s going to be worn for extended periods of time, then having great looks doesn’t hurt, right?
 Well, at least as headsets go, it looks great.